entzmingerc/nb_drumcrow/README.md

 ## Druid Operation

 Similar to teletype operation, you can call the `ii.self.call4(a, b, c, d)` function directly on crow to access the same functions described in the teletype operation section.
 You'll have to use Z * 100 when setting a parameter value.
 There is no built-in sequencer currently, so I'm not sure what you're planning on doing with druid.

+## Description
+A brief description of your synthesizer, its main features, and what makes it unique.

+## Installation
+Instructions on how to install or set up your synthesizer.

+## Usage
+Basic instructions on how to use the synthesizer.

+## Examples
+Provide some example settings or presets that showcase your synthesizer's capabilities.

+## Contributing
+Instructions for how others can contribute to your project, if applicable.

+## License
+Information about the license for your synthesizer.

+## Contact
+Your contact information or links to where users can reach you for support or feedback.